Phronesis2025/BibleStudyApp/README.md

    - Enhanced Homepage title with improved contrast, dynamic animation, and background highlight for better visual impact (v1.0.9)
    - Refined Homepage sub-header and descriptive text for clarity and simplicity (v1.0.11)
    - Added dynamic "Verse of the Day" feature with a modal preview including general meaning and reflective question (v1.0.11)
+   - Added "Reading it Right" methodology explanation to the Reading Page (v1.0.12)

 ## License